LukaszPapuga/project-portfolio/README.md

-## project-portfolio
-# Project for Udacity FEND course.
+# Project-portfolio for Udacity FEND course.
 ##### The page at includes all of the following:

 * at least 4 images